divyachauhan050/Project-Automatic_Credit_Card_Approval_Predictor/README.md

 6. Finally, the dataset has missing values, which we'll take care of in this task.
 The missing values in the dataset are labeled with '?', which can be seen in the last cell's output of the second task.
 I replaced all the question marks with NaNs.

+7. An important question that gets raised here is *why are we giving so much importance to missing values*?
+Can't they be just ignored?
+Ignoring missing values can affect the performance of a machine learning model heavily.
+While ignoring the missing values our machine learning model may miss out on information about the dataset that may be useful for its training.
+Then, there are many models which cannot handle missing values implicitly such as Linear Discriminant Analysis (LDA).
+So, to avoid this problem, I imputed the missing values with a strategy called **mean imputation**.